Vitreoretinal Surgical Fellowship

 Retina Associates/Cook County Hospital

 This program is very surgically oriented.
-The fellow can expect to perform 250-350 primary cases each year (450-600 total cases per year), learning a variety of surgical methods from different attendings.
+The fellow can expect to perform 250-350 primary cases each year (total of 550-700 primary cases over the course of the fellowship), learning a variety of surgical methods from different attendings.
 The fellowship also places added emphasis on scleral buckle training as this is a “lost art” in many programs today.
 All surgical cases are fully supervised by attending staff.
 The fellow will also be exposed to several different hospitals and surgical centers, gaining proficiency in a wide variety of equipment and instrumentation.

 Research Project: